drewrwilson/toolsforactivism/README.md

 ## Software as a service:

- * [Thunderclap](http://thunderclap.it) - use this to coordinate a group sharing the same message on social media at the same time.
-You write a tweet, make a campaign, and ask people to pledge to support your campaign.
-When you reach your goal of a certain number of pledgers, your tweet will automatically be posted to each pledger's social media.
  * [Loomio](https://www.loomio.org/) - Tool for collaborative decision-making in groups.
 Note: Loomio's [code is also open source](https://github.com/loomio/loomio), but it's generally used as a hosted service.
  * [Change.org](https://www.change.org/) Petition site.
 Chose a target, make a petition, send it to your friends.
 If they get traction, Change.org has staff that can provide support.
 (They also have org accounts, that allow groups to do branded pages and export contact info of signers.)
  * [Contact Congress (FFTF)](http://congress.fightforthefuture.org/) - Used to send emails to members of the US Congress.
 This is Fight for the Future's hosted-version of the open sources Contact Congress.
 Ideal for organizations that send a lot of emails to congress, but who don't have tech staff who can install and maintain their own version of the open source software.